7 adults, 3 kids dead in house fire; criminal probe underway

 NESCOPECK, Pa.
-(AP) — Fire tore quickly through a house in the wee hours of Friday, killing seven adults and three children and horrifying a volunteer firefighter who arrived to battle the blaze only to discover that the victims were his family, authorities said.
+(AP) — Fire tore quickly through a house in Pennsylvania early Friday morning, killing seven adults and three children and horrifying a volunteer firefighter who arrived to battle the blaze only to discover the victims were his own family, authorities said.

-A criminal investigation into the fire is underway, authorities said.
-The children who died in the fire were ages 5, 6 and 7, Pennsylvania State Police said in a news release.
+The three children who died were ages 5, 6 and 7, Pennsylvania State Police said in a news release, while the seven adults ranged from the late teens to a 79-year-old man.

-Nescopeck Volunteer Fire Co. firefighter Harold Baker told the Citizens' Voice newspaper of Wilkes-Barre that the 10 victims included his son, daughter, father-in-law, brother-in-law, sister-in-law, three grandchildren and two other relatives.
+Nescopeck Volunteer Fire Company firefighter Harold Baker said by phone that the 10 victims included his son, daughter, father-in-law, brother-in-law, sister-in-law, three grandchildren and two other relatives.

+He said that 13 dogs were also in the two-story home but did not say if he knew whether any survived.

-The fire in Nescopeck was reported around 2:30 a.m.
-One person was found dead inside the single-family home shortly after emergency responders arrived, while two other victims were found later in the morning.
+The fire in Nescopeck was reported shortly after 2:30 a.m.
+One victim was found dead inside the single-family home shortly after emergency responders arrived.
+Two other victims were discovered later in the morning.
+State police said criminal investigators were looking into the fire.

 Some people were able to safely flee the burning home, authorities said.

-Baker said that the address initially given for the call was a neighboring home, but that he realized it was his family’s residence as the fire truck approached.
+Baker said that the address initially given for the call was a neighboring home, but that he realized it was his family members' residence as the fire truck approached.

-“When we turned the corner up here on Dewey (Street) I knew right away what house it was just by looking down the street,” Baker told the Citizens' Voice.
-“I was on the first engine, and when we pulled up, the whole place was fully involved.
+"When we turned the corner up here on Dewey (Street) I knew right away what house it was just by looking down the street," Baker told the Citizens' Voice newspaper of Wilkes-Barre.
+"I was on the first engine, and when we pulled up, the whole place was fully involved.
 We tried to get in to them."

-Neighbors reported hearing a loud popping sound or explosion before seeing the front porch of the home rapidly consumed by flames.
-Some also reported hearing a young man screaming in front of the home, “They’re all dead."
+One of the victims, 19-year-old Dale Baker, was a firefighter who joined the company when he was 16, said Heidi Knorr, the secretary of the fire company.

+“He was such a fun loving soul,” she said in a phone interview.
+“He just loved life.”

 Baker, who was relieved of his firefighting duties because of his relationship to the victims, said 14 people were living in the home.
 One of them was out delivering newspapers, and three others escaped, he said.

+"The kids that were there and my two kids were just visiting their aunt and uncle," Baker told WNEP.
+"Those were the ones who own the house.
+They were there visiting and going into the pool and all that."

-“It’s a complex criminal investigation with multiple fatalities," Pennsylvania State Police Lt.
-Derek Felsman said.
+Pennsylvania State Police Lt.
+Derek Felsman said a “complex criminal investigation” was underway.
 Troopers were interviewing survivors, he said.

 Credit: Sean McKeag